gustavohabz/quiz-engine-react/README.md

-# Quiz engine developed for "SiPhox Health" task 1
+# Quiz engine built in React, developed for "SiPhox Health" task 1